velukh/MplusLedger/README.md

 file of the current version.
 You can then copy/paste this folder into your Addons directory and you should see MplusLedger in your list of addons.

+## Problems or Bugs

+If you encounter any problems or bugs please submit an [issue to this repository](https://github.com/velukh/MplusLedger/issues) or if you do not have a GitHub profile you may also submit [an issue without a GitHub account](https://gitreports.com/issue/velukh/MplusLedger).

+Please note that it is highly recommended that you use the GitHub issues directly as this is the only officially supported means to submit problems or suggestions and receive feedback from the developer.
+Additionally you will be able to sumibt iamges with your problem and that is highly recommended.
+The Git Reports link is merely a convenience to post issues on GitHub; if this link becomes abused or mistreated I may deactivate anonymous issue reporting altogether.

+**Any issue posted on any other service will not receive feedback from the developer.**

 ## TODOS

 There are many things I'd like to add to MplusLedger and plan to do so as time permits.
 Below is the list of items that